-Ms. Ilse Baxter is a graduate of our MA programme in Leading Innovation and Change (MALIC) through our exclusive partnership with York St John University, UK.
-This programme has been discontinued and has reincarnated as a 100% online MBA programme in Leading Innovation and Change.
+Ms. Joo Hee Lee is a graduate of our MA programme in Leading Innovation and Change (MALIC) through our exclusive partnership with York St John University, UK.
+This programme has been discontinued and has been reincarnated as a 100% online MBA programme in Leading Innovation and Change.

 Now, let us see what she has to say!